Report courtesy of Mark FOSTER

 Don’t forget to claim your milestone T-shirts, folks!

 To claim your milestone T-shirts, folks, just sign into your parkrun profile and click on Club Progress.
-The T-shirts are free, but you will have to pay a small amount for postage and packaging.
+The T-shirt is free, but you will have to pay a small amount for postage and packaging.

 Thanks for reading the first of this week’s and the last of this year’s run reports!

 Enjoy the rest of the week and we look forward to seeing you all next time!

 stands at 10.7% for the previous four weeks.
 This gives us a yellow rating.
 As all parkrun events rely on non-runners and runners giving up some of their time in order for them to take place, for our parkrun we'd like our rating to be in the green ▲